chadrem/tribe/README.md

       actor.enqueue(:shutdown)
     end

-#### Implementation notes
+#### Implementation:
-*Important*: Because actors use a shared thread pool, it is important that they don't block for long periods of time (short periods are fine).
+Because actors use a shared thread pool, it is important that they don't block for long periods of time (short periods are fine).
 Actors that block for long periods of time should use a dedicated thread (:dedicated => true or subclass from Tribe::DedicatedActor).

 #### Options (defaults below):